deansher/Cy/README.md

 License
 -------

 All files in this project (whether so marked or not) are Copyright (c) Dean Thompson and subject to the Apache 2 license: http://www.apache.org/licenses/LICENSE-2.0.html

 Documentation
 -------------

-See the notes directory for a rough pile of info.
+See the doc and notes directories for documentation work-in-progress.
 Also see the staq directory for examples.